VIDA-NYU/openclean-core/docs/source/enrich.rst

 available online for download.
 Reference datasets are for example a great source for lookup tables and mappings that are used in data cleaning for outlier detection and data standardization.

-There are a couple of examples in the `Master data guide <examples.html#examples>`_ which show how refdata package can be used to get master data for cleaning operations.
+There are a couple of examples in the `Master data guide <examples.html#examples>`_ that show how refdata package can be used to get master data for cleaning operations.

-For more information, `visit the official repo <https://www.github.com/VIDA-NYU/reference-data-repository/>`_
+For more information, `visit the official repo <https://github.com/VIDA-NYU/reference-data-repository/>`_.